-Short-barrel firearm is defined by the Texas Penal Code 46.01 as a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.
+Short-barrel firearm is a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.
+(Penal Code 46.01)

-Terroristic threat is defined by the Texas Penal Code 22.07 as a threat of violence to any person or property with the intent to:
+Terroristic threat (Penal Code 22.07) is a threat of violence to any person or property with intent to:

 - 1. Cause a reaction of any type by an official or volunteer agency organized to deal with emergencies; - 2.
 Place any person in fear of imminent serious bodily injury; - 3.
 Prevent or interrupt the occupation or use of a building; room, place of assembly, or place to which the public has access; place of employment or occupation; aircraft, automobile, or other form of conveyance; or other public place; - 4.
-Cause impairment or interruption of public communications; public transportation; public water, gas, or power supply; or other public service; - 5.
-Place the public or a substantial group of the public in fear of serious bodily injury; or - 6.
+Cause impairment or interruption of public communications, public transportation, public water, gas, or power supply or other public service;

+- 5. Place the public or a substantial group of the public in fear of serious bodily injury; or - 6.
 Influence the conduct or activities of a branch or agency of the federal government, the state, or a political subdivision of the state (including the district).

-Tire deflation device is defined in part by Penal Code 46.01 of the Texas Penal Code as a device, including a caltrop or spike strip, that, when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle's tires.
+Tire deflation device is defined in part by Penal Code 46.01 as a device, including a caltrop or spike strip, that, when driven over, impedes or stops the movement of a wheeled vehicle by puncturing one or more of the vehicle's tires.